matty147/Tic_tac_toe/README.md

 This is a school project I am working on.

-This game is an extension of a regular [tic-tac-toe game](https://en.wikipedia.org/wiki/Tic-tac-toe):
+This game is an extension of a regular [tic-tac-toe game](https://en.wikipedia.org/wiki/Tic-tac-toe game.
+The user can choose:

-- the user can choose the size of the board from a compact 3x3 to a sprawling 50x50 and
+- the size of the board from a compact 3x3 to a sprawling 50x50 and
-- how many pieces next to each other are needed for a win.
+- how many pieces next to each other are needed for a win

 To play, input the x and y coordinates of the space you wish to occupy, and aim to outmaneuver your opponent.
 With the ability to choose the winning condition, you can make the game as challenging or straightforward as you like.